Ex-CFO says Trump kids raised pay after learning of scheme

 The tax fraud case is the only trial to arise from the Manhattan district attorney’s three-year investigation of Trump and his business practices.
 If convicted, the company could be fined more than $1 million and face difficulty making deals.

-Weisselberg’s testimony Friday suggests that key Trump Organization executives — members of Trump’s family — condoned his behavior once it was discovered, rather than firing him and reporting him to the authorities.
+Weisselberg’s testimony Friday suggests that key Trump Organization executives — members of Trump’s family — condoned his behavior once it was discovered, rather than firing him and alerting authorities.
 Weisselberg said the scheme benefited the company because it didn’t have to pay him as much in salary.

 The company’s lawyers, however, argue that the Trumps are deeply loyal, stressing how Weisselberg was “among the most trusted people they knew” and how they continue to stand by him, even as he acknowledged betraying them.
 His lawyers are being paid by the company.